 - Email: Keep the email in your inbox.
 Do not delete, alter, or forward the message.
 Contact Safety and Security, (845) 437-7333, to inform them of the email.
 Safety and Security will contact appropriate campus officials to investigate the source.

 - Telephone call: Do not engage in or encourage conversation.
 Report all harassing calls to Security, (845) 437-7333.
 Record the time and date of the call, and keep a record of the telephone number if you have caller ID.
 Security will work with telecommunications to trace the call.
 Do not leave identifying information, such as your name and phone number, on your answering machine or cell voice message.
 If you have received repeated calls, record a message similar to: “I’m sorry we cannot come to the phone right now.
 We are receiving harassing calls and the phone company has a tap on this line.”
 For calls on your Vassar line, depress the hook switch and dial *(2).
 This will help to trace the call.

-- Filing a Report: You may file a written report with Security, the Office of Equal Opportunity and Affirmative Action, or the Campus Life Office.
+- Filing a Report: You may file an online written report with the Bias Incident and Response Team (BIRT) from the web pages of the offices Campus Life and Diversity or Equal Opportunity and Affirmative Action.
+You may also contact those offices directly.
+In the event of an emergency, you may email any administrator or contact Safety and Security.
 Students may also report an incident to a house advisor through the 24-hour administrator-on-call system.
 These offices and officers of the college are required to report all bias complaints that come to their attention.
 Individuals may still request that their complaint be anonymous.
-For more information about bias crimes or on- or off-campus resources, please contact the Office of Equal Opportunity and Affirmative Action at (845) 437-7584.
+For more information about bias crimes or on or off-campus resources, please contact the Dean of the College.